iggedi-ig-ig/fock-rs/scf/README.md

-This contains the main self consistent field logic using [nalgebra](https://nalgebra.org/).
+# SCF

-This is the crate that can be optimized the most.
+This contains the main self-consistent-field cycle using [nalgebra](https://nalgebra.org/).